EthanDann/Active-Directory-Project/README.md

 ```
 - Changed the SplunkForwarder service to login as the system account in the Services application and restarted the service
 - Went to the splunk:8000 web ui and created an index named 'endpoint' per the inputs.conf file
 - Added a new receiving port of 9997 on the splunk web ui to receive data
+### Troubleshooting
+- Checked to see if any data was being received on the 'endpoint' indexer
+  - Verified all configuration files were correct
+  - Created an outbound rule on the firewall to allow connections through port 9997
+  - Splunk Web was now receiving data on the 'endpoint' indexer

 ## Kali Linux